wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-04-04-introducing-a-faster-bbc-news-front-page.md

 ---
 layout: post
-title: A faster BBC News
+title: Introducing a faster BBC News front page
 categories:
 - BBC News
 tags:
 - bbc news
 - performance
 author: Joseph Wynn
-status: draft
-published: false
+published: true
 ---

 Web performance is something I care deeply about both as a developer whose work affects millions of people around the world, and as a user who often accesses the web on slow & unreliable connections.
 I have regularly and loudly complained that [the BBC News website is unnecessarily slow](/redefining-the-bcc-news-core-experience/), so when I was given the opportunity to help rebuild one of the most visited pages of BBC News —the front page— I jumped at the chance.

 That was April 2016.
-Now, nearly a year later, we're ready to begin a phased rollout of the new front page.
+Now, a whole year later, we're ready to begin a phased rollout of the new front page.
 Starting with a small percentage of users in the UK, we will gradually move everybody to the new front page over the course of several weeks.
+If you're eager to see it before then, you can see it at [www.bbc.co.uk/news/0](http://www.bbc.co.uk/news/0).

 ## Quick facts about the new front page

 * It is lighter and faster than the old one:
-  * First meaningful paint happens up to 35% sooner on emulated mobile devices and 50% sooner on desktops & laptops.
+  * First meaningful paint happens up to **50% sooner** on mobile devices<sup>1</sup>.
-  * On average, 60% fewer bytes are downloaded (**383KB**, down from **613KB**).
-  * The new core experience (given to legacy browsers, users without JavaScript, and Opera Mini) renders twice as fast, and downloads 35% fewer bytes (**114KB**, down from **170KB**).
+  * "Enhanced" content like images is loaded **150% faster** on mobile, and **70% faster** on desktop.
+  * **50% fewer bytes** are downloaded on mobile. **75% fewer bytes** are downloaded on desktop.
+  * CPU busy time has been reduced by **30%** on mobile and by **50%** on desktop.
-  * Performance has been monitored from the beginning, allowing us to address regressions as soon as they happen.
+  * Performance monitoring has been automated with [SpeedCurve](https://speedcurve.com/) from the beginning of the project.
 * It is available over HTTPS, and we have plans to redirect insecure traffic to HTTPS in the not-so-distant future.
-* All of the page components are built with React and styled with the BBC's ITCSS framework, [Grandstand](https://medium.com/@shaunbent/css-at-bbc-sport-part-1-bab546184e66).
+* The page is built from React components that are styled with the BBC's ITCSS framework, [Grandstand](https://github.com/bbc/grandstand).
 * The React components are rendered by the BBC's React-component-as-an-API-endpoint service.
-React is _not_ used on the client.
+* React only used on the server.
+We do not load it in the browser<sup>2</sup>.
 * Each component is a self-contained horizontal "slice" of the page.
-Because components fetch their own data and are styled with the same framework, they can be easily dropped into any page.
+Components fetch their own data and are styled with the same framework, allowing them to be easily dropped into any page.
 * The development team consists of 5 developers and 1 tester, but we have collaborated with over 60 other developers and testers from all around the BBC to build this page.

 ## What's next?